Optimize WordPress Website Speed (LiteSpeed Plugin)

 Step 9: Delay JavaScript Loading

-This step is about fine tuning the deferred/delayed of JS.
-In this step we can define which JS files should be delayed and which ones should be excluded.
+This step is about fine-tuning the deferred/delayed execution of JS.
+In this step, we can define which JS files should be delayed and which ones should be excluded.
 We can also define JS files to be excluded from minification and combining of JS files.
-Following are the steps to implement:
+The following are the steps to implement:

-• Click "Tuning" tab in "LiteSpeed Cache ➜ Page Optimization".
+• Click the "Tuning" tab in "LiteSpeed Cache ➜ Page Optimization".

-• Enter the JS file names that should be delayed in "JS Delayed Includes " section.
+• Enter the JS file names that should be delayed in the "JS Delayed Includes" section.

-• Enter in section "JS Excludes" the JS file names that should be excluded from minifiction and combining.
+• Enter in the section "JS Excludes" the JS file names that should be excluded from minification and combining.

-• Enter in the section "JS Deferred / Delayed Excludes" the JS file names that should excluded from defer loading and delayed loading.
+• Enter in the section "JS Deferred / Delayed Excludes" the JS file names that should be excluded from deferred and delayed loading.

 • Switch on the option "Optimize for Guests Only", this option will apply all these features only for guest users.